sczerwinski/sczerwinski.github.io/_posts/2021-04-14-simplifying-room-1.md

 image: 2021-04-14-simplifying-room-1.png
 ---

-This article is first of a three-part “Simplifying Room” series:
-- Part I: Hilt Setup
-- [Part II: Prepopulated Data And Migrations][simplifying-room-2]
-- Part III: Enum Type Converters (in preparation)

 {% include blockquote.html
 quote="Annabeth gripped the hilt of her dagger.
 “A bounty on our heads… as if we didn’t attract enough monsters already.”" author="Rick Riordan, “The Mark of Athena”"